 To find a suitable drug or vaccine for the coronavirus, has become a great challenge for the researchers in this modern and advanced era.
-Virologist, microbiologist, clinicians, industrialists, and government authorities are working very hard day-night.
+Virologists, microbiologists, clinicians, industrialists, and government authorities are working very hard day-night.
 Besides, numerous antiviral drugs were employed for the treatment of SARS-CoV-2 infection1, but an acceptable solution did not come in front of the world yet.
-Chloroquine blocking the coronavirus from binding to human cells2, was considered as a suitable drug, but conditions became very critical, when chloroquine prescribed fighting with was to the patient coronavirus (https://edition.cnn.com/2020/03/23/africa/chloroquine-trump-nigeria-intl/index.html).
-After that, hydroxychloroquine was suggested for the same, because it shows fewer side effects3, but the question of causing side effects, remained unsolved, which has made these two drugs failed.
+Chloroquine blocking the coronavirus from binding to human cells2, was considered as a suitable drug, but conditions became very critical, when chloroquine was prescribed to the patient fighting with coronavirus (https://edition.cnn.com/2020/03/23/africa/chloroquine-trump-nigeria-intl/index.html).
+After that, hydroxychloroquine was suggested for the same, because it shows fewer side effects3, but the question of causing side effects, remained unsolved, which has made the prescription of these two drugs failed.
 Hence, one question, why chloroquine and hydroxychloroquine did not give satisfactory results in vivo, arises here.
-The reason behind it, is the prescription of these chiral drugs in the racemic form i.e. enantiomeric form.
+The main reason behind it, is the prescription of these chiral drugs in the racemic form i.e. enantiomeric form.
 The main problem is that each enantiomeric form has its own biological activity with different mechanisms4-13.
 Hence, in the case of chiral drugs, the property of existing in different forms, makes the conditions very much complicated, and their mechanism of action also.
 Therefore, this is a great challenge for the researchers to find out the most biologically active enantiomeric form^{14,15}.
-Nobody knows, which enantiomeric form of chloroquine and hydroxychloroquine, blocked the coronavirus from binding to human cell, and which one caused side effects.
+Nobody knows, which enantiomeric form of chloroquine and hydroxychloroquine caused side effects.
 Because of the prescription in the racemic form, the mechanism of action of chloroquine and hydroxychloroquine to block the coronavirus remains poorly understood, which the presented study explains for the first time.